-Derby Girls Whip It! - Fire On Skates; 21st Century Roller Derby
+Derby Girls Whip it in 21st Century Roller Derby

 Roller Derby in 1950

 Sports that intrigue me besides the martial arts of the world are those with speed, accuracy, continued movement, and excitement.
-Many are featured in the Olympics and include speed skating, ice hockey, alpine skiing, halfpipe, luge and skeleton, bobsled, archery, and diving and swimming events. it is unlikely that another favorite will be added to the Summer Olymics in the future: Roller Derby.
+Many are featured in the Olympics and include speed skating, ice hockey, alpine skiing, half-pipe, luge and skeleton, bobsled, archery, and diving and swimming events.

 In the 20st Century, roller derby was practiced on a flat track, but by the 1950s-1970s, it was on a banked track.
 Today, skaters wear roller sakes or inline skates, whereas, only roller skates were available long ago.
 Another difference is that skates mid-20th Century often sported dyed hair with contrasting roots showing, today's derby girls and guys display tattoos and sometimes, neon hair colors.

 On cooped up Saturday afternoons in high school.
 I remember watching roller derby matches on television.
 Enjoying the speed and interaction of the team members,men and women on the same team' however, I winced whenever one woman grabbed another by the hair and tossed her over the side of the railing around the banked track.
 It was a little like the old Big Time Wrestling.
 While not caring for pro wrestling very much, I would probably enjoy it somewhat, if the wrestlers were on roller skates.
 That's the attraction of hockey to me over football.